 On completion of this course, the student will be able to:

-- Work as a team to gather and combine material from a wide range of sources and exercise critical assessment of the project topic and arrive at a well-defended conclusion.
+- Work as a team to research relevant new material from a wide range of sources.

-- Prepare their researched material as a report written at a level readily understood by a person with a general physical science background.
+- Prepare your researched material as a report written at a level readily understood by a person with a general physical science background.

-- Present this same material in the form of a oral group presentation, as if at a conference, and respond to questions relating to this material.
+- Present this same material in the form of a short oral presentation, as if at a conference, and respond to questions relating to this material.

 |Graduate Attributes and Skills